mattjennings/svelte-modals/src/routes/api.md

 ## modals

-A Svelte store containing the modal components and their props
+A Svelte store containing the current stack of modal components and their props

 ## action